'AI': Ideologies of Computing: Ideology (In the Context of Computing Institutions)

 What is ideology?
 The OED provides, ``A systematic scheme of ideas, usually relating to politics, economics, or society and forming the basis of action or policy\ldots'' \cite{oed2025}.
 An ideology is a way of thinking that underlies social relations of economic production and various positionalities.

-We develop a conceptualization of \emph{ideology} based on the scholarship of the Jamaican-British sociologist, Stuart Hall, who draws on German philosopher, Louis Althusser \cite{althusser1969contradiction,althusser2024ideology}.
-We contextualize this definition to address how computing functions in corporations and universities in the production of `AI' technologies.
+We develop a conceptualization of \emph{ideology} based on the scholarship of the Jamaican-British sociologist, Stuart Hall, who draws on Althusser \cite{althusser1969contradiction,althusser2024ideology}.
+We contextualize this definition to address how computing functions in universities and corporations in the production of `AI' technologies.
 According to Hall, ``Ideologies are the frameworks of thinking and calculation about the world---the `ideas' which people use to figure out how the social world works, what their place is in it and what they ought to do''~\cite{hall1985signification}[p.~99].
 In other words, ideologies serve as the basis for the positionalities of actors, a grounding and source for their ideas about their roles in the economy and how those roles get intertwined.

 Hall articulates how ideologies operate in relation to the social and the economic. \begin{quote} What is the function of ideology?
 It is to reproduce the social relations of production.
 The social relations of production are necessary to the material existence of any social formation or any mode of production\ldots [Labor] is produced in the domain of the \emph{superstructures} [italics added]: in institutions like the family and church.
 It requires cultural institutions such as the media, trade unions, political parties, etc., which are not directly linked with production, as such, but which have the crucial function of "cultivating" labor of a certain moral and cultural kind---that which the modern capitalist mode of production requires\ldots [p.
 98]. \end{quote} By material, he means involving the artifacts that the economy produces.
 Where in his time artifacts were primarily analog and physical, in ours we focus on informational and computational artifacts.
-We identify Large Language Models (LLM)s, including their algorithms and training datasets, among the material artifacts that the economy produces.
 Among the institutions of the \emph{superstructures}, along with family, church, and the media, we include the university, including its roles in education and in research.
 Among forms of labor, we focus on computer science students and graduates, because they are vital in a market that is becoming transformed by `AI'.